zed-industries/zed/docs/src/vim.md

 Vim mode allows you to enable Zed’s command palette with `:`.
 This means that you can use vim's command palette to run any action that Zed supports.

-Additionally vim mode contains a number of aliases for popular vim commands to ensure that muscle memory works.
+Additionally, vim mode contains a number of aliases for popular vim commands to ensure that muscle memory works.
 For example `:w<enter>` will save the file.

-We do not (yet) emulate the full power of vim’s command line, in particular we we do not support arguments to commands yet.
+We do not (yet) emulate the full power of vim’s command line, in particular, we do not support arguments to commands yet.
 Please reach out on [GitHub](https://github.com/zed-industries/zed) as you find things that are missing from the command palette.

 As mentioned above, one thing to be aware of is that the regex engine is slightly different from vim's in `:%s/a/b`.